 To support our other operating priorities, we remain focused on capturing growth opportunities.
-In 2019, we opened 975 new stores, remodeled 1,024 stores, and relocated 100 stores.
-For 2020, we plan to open approximately 1,000 new stores, remodel approximately 1,500 stores, and relocate approximately 80 stores for a total of 2,580 real estate projects.
+In 2018, we opened 900 new stores, remodeled 1,050 stores, and relocated 115 stores.
+For 2019, we plan to open approximately 975 new stores, remodel approximately 1,000 stores, and relocate approximately 100 stores for an approximate total of 2,075 real estate projects.

 We continue to innovate within our channel and are able to utilize the most productive of our various store formats based on the specific market opportunity.
-We expect that our traditional 7,300 square foot store format will continue to be the primary store layout for new stores in 2020.
-We expect approximately 1,125 of the planned 1,500 remodels in 2020 to use a higher-cooler-count store format that enables us to offer an increased selection of perishable items, with the traditional store format the primary store layout for the remainder of the real estate projects.
-Additionally, the majority of both new stores and remodels will incorporate higher-capacity coolers.
-The acceleration of remodels in 2020 and the increased usage of the higher-cooler-count formats is expected to allow us to capture additional growth opportunities within our existing markets.
-In addition, our smaller format store (less than 6,000 square feet) is expected to allow us to capture growth opportunities in urban areas.
+We expect that our traditional 7,300 square foot store format will continue to be the primary store layout for new stores, relocations and remodels in 2019.
+We expect approximately 500 of the planned 1,000 remodels in 2019 to use the higher-cooler-count store format that enables us to offer an increased selection of perishable items.
+In addition, our smaller format store (less than 6,000 square feet) allows us to capture growth opportunities in metropolitan areas as well as in rural areas with a low number of households.
 We continue to incorporate lessons learned from our various store formats and layouts into our existing store base with a goal of driving increased customer traffic, average transaction amount, same-store sales and overall store productivity.

-To support our new store growth and drive productivity, we have continued to make investments in our traditional distribution center network for non-refrigerated merchandise.
-We began shipping from our distribution centers in Longview, Texas and Amsterdam, New York in January 2019 and December 2019, respectively.
+To support our new store growth and drive productivity, we continue to make investments in our traditional distribution center network for non-refrigerated merchandise.
+Most recently, we began shipping from our distribution center in Longview, Texas in January 2019.
+In addition, our distribution center in Amsterdam, New York is currently under construction, and we expect to begin shipping from this facility later in 2019.